kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 Then, two policemen appear down the street.
 I pack my things, ready the bear spray its bag and head toward the station.
 Just as I'm about the reach the door, the two officers sprint past me, jump into their car, flip on the siren, and race off to deal with something clearly more urgent than a confused foreigner holding a can of bear spray.

 In Japan, manufacturers describe discharging contents either outdoors, or underwater in a bucket if that's not possible.
 Not really feasible from a hotel room.
-A problem for tomorrow.
+A problem for tomorrow<sup>1</sup>.

-## Day 5: Shingu to Nachi Taisha
+## Day 5: Shingu to Nachisan
+<span class="subtitle">Long ridges and thoughts</span>

 Our schedule is tight today because we're sleeping in *Kyoto* tonight.
 We need to catch 7:00am bus toward *Kii-Katsuura* (紀伊勝浦) and *Nachisan* (那智山).
 That gives us 8:51am to 10:32am to explore the temple and falls before five or six hours of trains to *Kyoto*.
 We cannot miss that bus.